conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/life_cycle.md

 - It doesn't facilitate collaboration.
 - There's no transparency in the process.
-- Reproducibility is very system dependent.
+- Reproducibility is system-dependent.
 - Compatibility across packages is not guaranteed.
 - It doesn't scale well beyond a handful of packages.

-On conda-forge, most packages are built using public CI services and maintained by thousands of volunteers, which require approaching the problem in a different way to guarantee fine-controlled permissions, independent project management and automated batch updates.
+On conda-forge, most packages are built using public CI services and maintained by thousands of volunteers, which requires approaching the problem in a different way to guarantee fine-grained control of permissions, independent project management, and automated batch updates.

 The main idea is that each conda recipe is processed by a separate GitHub repository.
-These repositories, named _feedstocks_ in conda-forge, host the user-contributed conda recipe plus a number of auto-generated required scripts, configuration files and CI pipelines to build and export the conda artifacts.
+These repositories, named _feedstocks_ in conda-forge, host the user-contributed conda recipe plus several auto-generated required scripts, configuration files, and CI pipelines to build and export the conda artifacts.
 Under this setup, the conda-forge bots can traverse the conda-forge repositories to re-generate and update feedstocks as needed when a global change or fix needs to be issued.

-To be given a conda-forge feedstock, contributors must first submit their recipe for review to the the [`staged-recipes`][staged-recipes] repository.
+To be given a conda-forge feedstock, contributors must first submit their recipe for review to the [`staged-recipes`][staged-recipes] repository.
 Once reviewed and approved, the PR is merged to `main`, which triggers the feedstock creation.

 After accepting the invitations to the `conda-forge` organization, the submitting contributor(s) will have been given commit rights to that repository.